 3. Make a list of applicable fellowships, starting with the nearest deadline.
 Fellowship deadlines applications usually have a wide variety of deadlines throughout the year, but most have narrow windows.
 There’s always something to apply to, so it’s best if you organize yourself after you’ve determined which fellowships to apply to with your adviser.
 Start with the one that is due first so you don’t miss a deadline.

 4. Give yourself enough time to write and edit.
-You'll likely go through several drafts with your adviser so don’t delay your writing.
+Your first draft is almost never your final version, and that is normal.
+Once you have determined which materials are required for your application, reach out to your adviser or other members within your department to see if there are examples of past applicant materials.
+Many fellowships have specific structures that are recommended, so these examples can provide clarity.
 Start with an outline and get through that really rough draft first, and then it will be nothing but refining after that.
 If you wait until the last minute and your adviser keeps asking for drafts you will end up stressed, so don’t do that to yourself!